Awni-Rifai/crystal_eyewear/README.md

 for the admin and one for the public.
 ## Contributors

-1- Ahmad Marwan Kilani (Product Owner).
+1- Awni Rifai .

-2- Mohammad abualhaj (Scrum Master).
+2- Mohammad abualhaj.

-3- Awni Rifai.
+3- Ahmed Kilani.

 4- Abdallh Samman.